TungstnBallon/bachelor-thesis-template-latex/NOTES.md

 HERE:
 64. persönlich abgeben? personal/uni ausweis mitbringen?
+- no
 65. make it clear the scope of a citation is the paragraph vs scentence, maybe example in 2.2?
+- passt
 66. discuss citation:
 "Polars expressions are a way of describing a series of operations, that result in one or more columns.
 They facilitate automatic optimization and parallelization (Polars Contributors, n.d.-c)"
+- passt
 67. figure captions mit fullstop? was ist bei zwei sätzen in der caption?
+- einheitlich